nhatanh120604/AuroraChat/README.md

 ### Server-Side (`server/server.py`)

 1. **Username Not Unique**: The server does not enforce unique usernames.
 Two different clients can register with the exact same username.
 This breaks the private messaging feature, as the server will only send a message to the first client it finds with that name.
 (DONE)
 2. **No Input Validation**: The server completely trusts client input.
 A malicious client could bypass the UI and send empty or improperly formatted data, which could cause unexpected behavior or crashes.
 (DONE)
 3. **State Management is Not Thread-Safe**: The `self.clients` dictionary is modified directly in event handlers.
 While `eventlet` is single-threaded, this is not a safe practice for concurrent environments.
 If the server were ever run with multiple worker processes, this would lead to immediate race conditions.
 A `threading.Lock` should be used for all reads and writes to `self.clients`.
 (DONE)
 4. **No Formal Logging**: The server uses `print()` for logging.
 For any real application, a proper logging library (like Python's `logging` module) should be configured to control log levels, format output, and direct logs to files or other services.
 (DONE)
 5. **Hardcoded Configuration**: The server address and port (`localhost:5000`) are hardcoded.
 This should be loaded from environment variables or a configuration file to allow for flexible deployment.
 (DONE)

 ### Client-Side (`client.py` & `Main.qml`)

 1. **Server Errors Are Ignored**: The server sends an `error` event when a private message fails (e.g., user not found), but the client (`client.py`) has no handler for this event.
 The user is never notified of the failure.
+(DONE)
 2. **Inefficient Message Sending**: The `_emit_when_connected` function in `client.py` uses a `time.sleep()` loop to wait for a connection before sending a message.
 A more professional approach would be to queue the messages and send them immediately upon receiving the `connect` event from the server.
+(DONE)
 3. **Duplicate State**: The client's username is stored in both the `_username` property in `client.py` and the `usernameField.text` property in `Main.qml`.
 The Python object should be the single source of truth.
+(DONE)
 4. **No Visual Feedback for Send Failures**: If a message fails to send because the client is not connected (the `_emit_when_connected` timeout is reached), the message text is cleared, but the user receives no error.
 The message simply vanishes.
+(DONE)

 ---